microsoft/BosqueLanguage/README.md

 ## Using the Bosque Language

 The current focus of the Bosque project is core language design.
-As a result there is limited support for compilation/development and _no_ support for packaging, deployment, lifecyle management, etc.
+As a result there is limited support for compilation/development and _no_ support for packaging, deployment, lifecycle management, etc.

 ### Build & Test